 We examined two state Medicaid payment policies: (1) how nursing homes rebase Medicaid payment rates; and (2) how often Medicaid payment rates are reviewed.
 The first policy identified whether the state used a cost-based system (n=5,668), a price-based system (n=3,288), or a combination of cost-based and price-based system (n=587) to determine Medicaid payment rates.
 A cost-based system uses a nursing home's actual costs, often from Medicaid Cost Reports to calculate a Medicaid payment rate that is specific to each nursing home.
 A price-based system uses the costs of a peer group of the nursing homes to determine a fixed and predetermined Medicaid payment that is applied equally to all nursing homes in that peer group.
-Nursing homes in cost-based system states had higher average Medicaid payment rates than those in price-based states; in turn, both were higher than states that used a combination of price-based and cost-based system.
-Average per diem reported Medicaid costs were highest in nursing homes in states using a price-based system, which could be due to incentives that are inherent in a price-based payment system.
-Medicaid payment-to-cost ratios were highest in price-based system states using a combination method (Figure 12).
+Nursing homes in cost-based system states had higher average Medicaid payment rates than those in price-based states; in turn, both were higher than states that used a combination of price-based and cost-based systems.
+Average per diem reported Medicaid costs were highest in nursing homes that had Medicaid payments determined by a cost-based system, whereas the lowest costs were in nursing homes in states using a price-based system, which could be due to incentives that are inherent in a price-based payment system.
+Medicaid payment-to-cost ratios were highest in price-based system states and lowest in states using a combination method (Figure 12).